WhatsApp/erlt/README.md

 # erl2: Modern Erlang Project

-This repository is for prototyping and collaborating around the Modern Erlang project
+This repository is for prototyping and collaborating around the Modern Erlang project.

 ## Examples